What is a Preflight Checklist?

-In the aviation industry, a pre-flight checklist is required by many airlines as part of preparing for a flight.
-These checklists are important because it helps pilots ensure that they have completed all the tasks necessary for a safe flight.
-By completing a pre-flight checklist, pilots can reduce the chances of forgetting something important and ensure that they are prepared for the flight.
+In the aviation industry, pre-flight checks are critical to ensuring flight safety.
+By performing these inspections before takeoff, staff would be able to proactively identify potential mechanical issues, among others.
+Additionally, a pre-flight checklist is required by many airlines as part of preparing for a flight.
+These checklists are important because they help pilots ensure that they have completed all the tasks necessary for a safe flight.
+By completing a pre-flight checklist, pilots can reduce the chances of missing something important, thus, ensuring that they are prepared for the flight.

 A pre-flight checklist can also be used for documentation purposes to show trends and common issues.
 Using a pre-flight checklist can also ensure that the aircraft is in the right operating condition and quality to fly.

 Historically, many accidents have been found to have been avoidable if only the aircraft, its parts, and its surrounding environment were assessed properly.
-Having a pre-flight checklist to help you with your inspections can then be beneficial not only for your safety but also for the quality of your aircraft, ensuring you can conduct maintenance checks and repairs when necessary.
+Having a pre-flight checklist to help you with your inspections can be beneficial for your safety and the quality of your aircraft, ensuring you can conduct maintenance checks and repairs when necessary.

 A pre-flight inspection is usually done following this order: